Overview

 The three mobile operators are the main providers of internet services, accounting for the great majority of all internet connections.
 The issuing of LTE licenses in 2015 included conditions to ensure that services covered at least 65 percent of the population by 2020, while the promotion of broadband accessibility nationally is also supported by the National Broadband Plan through 2022 and by the Maroc Digital 2020 strategy.
 The extensive deployment of mobile broadband infrastructure will further consolidate the dominance of mobile players in the broadband sector in the coming years.

 To establish itself as a leading hub in the field of digital technologies on the African continent, Morocco is encouraging foreign direct investment in the telecommunications sector, especially as it seeks to accelerate its whole-of-society digital transformation, promote new technologies, and develop telecommunications services.
 All three telecom operators have successfully completed their pilot tests for 5G and stand ready to deploy their own 5G networks in Morocco.
 The Government of Morocco is currently conducting international studies to better understand international safety and implementation standards and benchmarks before deploying Morocco’s 5G network.
-Morocco’s National Telecommunications Regulatory Agency (ANRT) expects to conduct its 5G spectrum auction in 2023 and each telecom operator is lining up equipment contracts now in anticipation of that auction.
+Morocco’s National Telecommunications Regulatory Agency (ANRT) expects to conduct its 5G spectrum auction by the end of 2023 or beginning of 2024.
+Each telecom operator is now lining up equipment contracts in anticipation of that auction.
 Several international technology companies have shown interest in Morocco’s evolving 5G landscape.

 Leading Sub-Sectors